How do I stop [email being sent as me] or prevent a hacker from getting into my address book?

 Any email account can be hacked.
-The ones that keep address books on the email servers, such as those that offer primarily web-based access, are the most common because the hackers don’t want just your account, they want the address book.
+The ones that keep address books on the email server, such as those that offer primarily web-based access, are the most common, because the hackers don’t want just your account – they want the address book.

-Some PC-based email programs now recognize online account and synchronize the contact list that you might keep on your PC with the contact list that’s kept online.
-A great example is Windows Live Mail – a desktop email program – which, when configured to access a Hotmail account, will synchronize your local address book to Hotmail’s online copy.
+Some PC-based email programs recognize online accounts and synchronize the contact list you keep on your PC with the contact list that’s kept online.
+A great example is Windows Live Mail, a desktop email program which, when configured to access a Hotmail account, synchronizes your local address book to Hotmail’s online copy.

-It’s easy to check – just log in to the web interface to your email account and see if the contact list is empty.
-If not, then hackers would love to get access to your account.
+It’s easy to check; just log in to the web interface of your email account, and see if the contact list is empty.
+If not, hackers would love to get access to your account.

 Protecting your address book means protecting your email account

-Your address book is just a part of your email account and it’s your email account that needs protection.
+Your address book is just a part of your email account.
+It’s your email account that needs protection.

 There’s nothing really magical about that.

-- Don’t login to any of your accounts using public computers.
+- Don’t log in to any of your accounts using public computers.
 The problem is that there is no way to know that your keystrokes aren’t being recorded.
-If you must login to something, make sure it’s a throw-away account that you wouldn’t mind losing to a hacker.
+If you must log in to something, make sure it’s a throw-away account you wouldn’t mind losing to a hacker.

 - Use open Wifi hotspots safely.
-In many cases, logging in to your email account if you’re at an open Wifi hotspot transmits your username and password in the clear for anyone with a laptop and a little software to see.
+In many cases, logging in to your email account with an open Wifi hotspot transmits your username and password in the clear for anyone with a laptop and a little software to see.

 - Use your computer safely.
-Even though I said that your computer may not be involved, that doesn’t mean it can’t be.
-Spyware or keyloggers installed on your computer could give hackers all the usernames and passwords that they need to get into your accounts.
+I said that your computer may not be involved, but that doesn’t mean it can’t be.
+Spyware or keyloggers installed on your computer could give hackers all the usernames and passwords they need to get into your accounts.

 - Be skeptical.
-One of the other large percentage of account hacks that I see are the result of phishing – tricks that hackers play to get you to give them your password.
+A large percentage of account hacks I see are the result of phishing – tricks hackers play to get you to give them your password.
 An email that threatens to close your account unless you respond with a list of information that includes your password is a scam.
-Provide that information and in minutes, you’ll find that your account has been hacked.
+Provide that information, and in minutes, your account will be hacked.

-Hopefully, you get the idea: treat your email account security seriously, pay attention to online security, and you’re many, many steps ahead of the hackers who’d try to get into your account.
+Hopefully, you get the idea: treat your email account security seriously, pay attention to online security, and you’re many, many steps ahead of the hackers who want to get into your account.

-Start doing everything that I just listed.
+… start doing everything I just listed.
 In fact, double-check it all just to make sure.